silverblurtype/elounda/README.md

 ## Elounda

-Elounda is a modern and geometric typeface suitable for graphic projects, logos and branding.

 ![Introducing](https://github.com/silverblurtype/elounda/assets/163983174/130f1149-ae7f-4d65-9a66-9733e18e4384)

+Elounda is a modern and geometric typeface.

+- Type of usage: graphic projects, logos, branding, packaging.

+- All uppercase characters: the lowercase character is equal to the uppercase.

 ![Font_specimen 2](https://github.com/silverblurtype/elounda/assets/163983174/8bf48a8f-f2fa-4586-a342-0fcf3bedc060)